Server-Side Security

 Only when prepared statements cannot be used

-(ie., when the input is the name of the table to be used inFROM
+(ie., when the input is the name of the table to be used inFROMorORDER BY)

 Only allowing safe characters like letters, digits and underscore.